v0.5.0

 </script>

-Adjust how many items are displayed per page:
+Adjust the number of items displayed per page:

 <script>